aboutsam/wp-docker-startkit/README.md

 * `wp_data` folder you'll find in this repo will be shared with the WordPress installation, put your code there.
 * `wp_logs` include all the logs from your Apache
 * `db_data` contains your MySQL Data

+## MariaDB or MySQL

+* Access the MySQL Container via `docker exec -it db_name bash` to log into container
+* or log directly to mysql via `docker exec -it db_name mysql -uroot -proot_pass`

+You can change the Passwort in your docker-compose.yml environment settings.

 ## Helpful Commands
 You can place the commands in the scripts area of your `package.json` in this repository.